- A common issue encountered by Windows users is the inability to move icons on Desktop.

 3. Check your graphics card

-If this sounds too complicated, you can also use third-party tools such as TweakBit Driver Updater to update all outdated drivers with just a few clicks.
+If this sounds too complicated, you can also use a third-party tool to update all outdated drivers with just a few clicks.

 4. Restart Windows Explorer